Kartsaa/PB_Rework/Update.md

 All factions redone
 - Each factions equipment, gear, camos and vehicles has been re-looked through, trying to get as close to IRL as possible with the assets we got

-Inventory icons for ALL equipment
+Inventory/UI icons for ALL equipment

 Reworked camos with new patterns:
 - FLECKTARN